 - A vaporimeter measures the percent of alcohol in dilute alcoholic liquids such as wine and beer.
-The “Vaporimeter / H. Geissler Patentiert” inscription on this example refers to Heinrich Geissler (1814-1879), a noted German physicist and glassblower.
-John J. Griffin & Sons, London, was selling this by 1866.
+The “Vaporimeter / H. Geissler Patentiert” inscription on this example refers to Heinrich Geissler (1814-1879), a German physicist and glassblower.
+John J. Griffin & Sons, apparatus dealers in London, were offering instruments of this sort by 1866.

 - Ref: Richards & Co., Illustrated Catalogue of Chemical and Physical Apparatus (New York, 1896), p.
 259.